meaniebeanie22/meaniebeanie22.github.io/chapters/the-voyage.md

 outward voyage by the largest computation; some time that night, or at latest before noon of the morrow, we should sight the Treasure Island.
 We were heading S.S.W. and had a steady breeze abeam and a quiet sea.
-The HISPANIOLA rolled steadily, dipping her bowsprit now and then with a whiff of spray.
+The HISPANIOLA rolled steadily, dipping her [:bowsprit](#bowspirit) now and then with a whiff of spray.
 All was drawing alow and aloft; everyone was in the bravest spirits because we were now so near an end of the first part of our adventure.